chowland/open_DDVC_data/README.md

 # Data supporting *Double-diffusive transport in multicomponent vertical convection*

 This repository contains post-processing Jupyter notebooks used to construct figures from the manuscript.
+The manuscript is currently under review at *Physical Review Fluids* and is available on arXiv at https://arxiv.org/abs/2207.09230

 The files provided are as follows

 - `collect_profiles.ipynb`